 Click on the pencil icon to edit text in the fields for different languages.

-Now we can edit the text in this group.
+Now, we can edit the text in this group, for the other language(s).
 To keep your field groups consistent for all the languages of the site, you should only edit the label and descriptions of the fields and not add new fields or change their Field Name values.
 If you do any changes like this to the fields, you should do so for all your site’s languages.

 Once you are done with your edits, remember to click Update to save your changes.

 The field group editing page includes several options that don’t require translation.
 They are normally synchronized with the field group in the default language, but you can change them in the translations if you want.